SpectralTheorem/anki-gre-vocab/README.md

 - `npm start`: Start the production server
 - `npm run dev`: Start with nodemon for development

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- OpenAI for GPT-3.5 and DALL-E 3 APIs
-- AnkiConnect for Anki integration
-- The Anki community for the amazing spaced repetition system

----

-**Made with ❤️ for GRE test preparation**